A Ballet about Lust, Violence & Redemption

 - THEY are approaching!

 - THEY who come in the dark to twist bodies

 - from sinner’s thoughts

-- that flops like a ragdoll,
+- and flop him like a ragdoll,

 - another vessel of Satan’s infection

-- by the servants of Rome.
+- reclaimed by the servants of Rome

 - Casanova is riveted by the book